 An arrest for any drug charge is a great concern.
 When an applicant or licensee is arrested and convicted of a drug charge, even misdemeanor marijuana, the Board is authorized to order the applicant or licensee to submit to a physical/mental evaluation.
 If diagnosed with a substance related disorder the Board may deny or revoke your license.
 Felony convictions involving drugs and marijuana convictions may result in mandatory suspension or revocation of your license under O.C.G.A.§ 16-13-111.

 What to do?
 If you are facing criminal charges you need to have an attorney prepared to defend you in court but also to weight the collateral consequences of your criminal charges on your professional life.
-Attorney Andrew Lynch can help you understand what your rights are and how you can best resolve your case to continue to practice your profession.
+The Lynch Law Group can help you understand what your rights are and how you can best resolve your case to continue to practice your profession.